 Montpellier in 3mn (Montpellier tourism office)

-The summer program for 2013 cost $5,700 plus a $75 application fee.
-Application forms are available online here.
+Application forms are available online here and costs for the current year are available from the Reves Center.
 Interested?
 Questions?
 Students enrolled at the College of William and Mary, as well as students from other institutions should feel free to contact Prof. [[mxfauv, Maryse Fauvel]].